Three Bodies of Water: Orcas Island

 “Richard Nixon rock on your left.
 Slate Canyon is next-there’s the Abajo Mountains, and over there the Manti La Salle range.”
 It is March and the Manti La Salles still have snow.
 They are so far away but feel so close I think I can count the trees.
 I don’t mention this.

 I feel like I have never been here and I feel like I have always been here.
 The way the land ripples over the horizon, the way the wind touches my face, the way I smell the acrid sand, the way I feel so small, the way I feel at home.
 It is already singing in my blood.
-I look at Jason, I look at this land, I look at this, this, this place and I want to freeze time.
+I look at Greg, I look at this land, I look at this, this, this place and I want to freeze time.

 The sidewalk of multicolored stone seems to shift underneath me with each step.